 The initial stages of research explored whether patients would want an online peer support platform with evidence-based self-help information to help them learn how to better self-manage their physical and mental health.
 In 2023 the paper ‘A qualitative exploration of the psychosocial needs of people living with long-term conditions and their perspectives on online peer support’ was published.
 Based on what patients said, the researchers began a process of co-production to create CommonGround, an intervention with the needs of patients at the centre.

 For the next steps of this study, there will be a three-month randomised controlled trial of CommonGround.
-Participants will be asked to feedback on what they think about the platform and their thoughts on participating in trial, and we will also assess how feasible it may be to run a larger trial of the platform.
-These next stages will help the research team to understand the future of CommonGround, to ultimately assess how effective Common Ground is at helping patients manage their mental health.
+Participants will be asked to feedback on what they think about the platform and their thoughts on participating in the trial.
+We will also assess how feasible it may be to run a larger trial of the platform.
+These next stages will help the research team to understand the future of CommonGround, to ultimately assess how effective CommonGround is at helping patients manage their mental health.

 The CommonGround team has a new website for anyone who would like to learn more about our research: whether you are a person with a long-term condition who is interested in participating in the trial or joining our Patient Public Involvement panel, a researcher, or a clinician.
-You can read their blogs, meet the team, or contact for more information.

 If you are someone living with a long-term condition who is interested in participating in our trial to understand what people think about our new peer support platform, please click here to read more.
-If you have any questions, please email the research team at commonground@kcl.ac.uk.
+If you have any questions, please email the research team at commonground

 Recent blogs

-Blogs from the team are published on the QUAHRC site
+Blogs from the team are published on the QUAHRC site.

 Exploring the unmet psychosocial needs of people living with long-term conditions.
 This blog discusses the key findings of a recently published study we did to understand the unmet psychosocial needs of people living with long-term conditions and their thoughts of online peer support.